There are two types of blood pressure.

 - Sedentary lifestyle

 Complications of high diastolic blood pressure

-High diastolic blood pressure is linked with several life-threatening and severe conditions.
+High diastolic blood pressure is linked to several life-threatening and severe conditions.

 The condition is life-threatening.

 Another complication is cognitive decline.